jefsnare/an-event-apart/Designing with Web Standards in 2016/index.md

 - Style is the servant of brand and content, style without purpose is noise
 - Remove each detail from your design until it ... breaks
 - Nobody waits => Speed is to today design what ornament was to yesterdays
-- Don't design to prove you're clever.
+- Don't design to prove your clever.
+Make your user thinks they are clever